1. Blog

 dog body condition chart

-When it comes to weight loss, the first step is figuring out where you are starting and how far you have to go.
+When it comes to weight loss, the first step is figuring out where you are and how far you have to go.
 For us humans, that’s pretty easy to determine (though decidedly harder to accept and even more difficult to achieve).

 But for dogs, it’s complicated, according to Dr. Wilson.